patr-schm/surface-maps-via-adaptive-triangulations/README.md

 # Build Instructions

 This project has been developed and tested on Linux (Debian & Ubuntu) and requires a C++17 compiler.

-On Debian-based systems, the required dependencies can be installed via:
+Install the dependencies via:
 ```
-sudo apt install cmake libgl1-mesa-dev mesa-utils libglfw3 libglfw3-dev libxinerama-dev libxcursor-dev libxi-dev cmake g++
+sudo apt install cmake libgl1-mesa-dev mesa-utils libglfw3 libglfw3-dev libxinerama-dev libxcursor-dev libxi-dev g++
 ```

 Clone and build the project using the following commands: